middlesparrow/PokemonGo-MapValidator/README.md

  chromeprofile.zip - a clean profile for chrome browser.
 Probably at some point in time might need to be recreated.
 Use Selenium to do it.

 # Libs
- - javax.mail
+ - javax.mail-1.5.6
  - jxl-2.6.12
  - commons-cli-1.3.1
  - zip4j_1.3.2
  - image-comparison-1.0
- - log4j-1.2.17
+ - log4j-1.2.17 and log4j-extras-1.2.17
  - selenium-server-standalone-2.53.1

 # ToDo
- - Daily log instead of just one file;
  - Map dimension needs to be worked on;
  - Graphics device: select the device where to send the browser more easily than x-y coords;
  - Validate URL: option do detect the error code of the request, Selenium does not have this;

 # Develop
 It's a NetBeans 8.1 project.